Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The range of a Wi-Fi broadcaster depends on the radio frequency and the broadcasting power.
 The latter is generally limited due to regulation, so typically, only the former counts.

-That said, on the same band — 2.4GHz, 5GHz, or 6GHz — the range is generally the same no matter the broadcaster.
-However, a good router will deliver faster speeds further out, making it seem to have a longer range.
+That said, the range of a band—2.4GHz, 5GHz, or 6GHz—is generally identical on broadcasters of the same hardware tier.
+However, a good router will deliver faster or more stable connection speeds further out.
 After all, the range is meaningless without usable data rates.

 Wi-Fi range in brief

-The lower the frequency, the longer the wave can travel.
-AM and FM radios use frequency measured in Megahertz — you can listen to the same station in a vast area, like an entire region or a city.
+The way radio signals work is that the lower the frequency, the longer the wave can travel.
+AM and FM radios use frequency measured in kilohertz and megahertz—you can listen to the same station in a vast area, like an entire region or a city.

-Wi-Fi uses 2.4GHz, 5GHz, and 6GHz frequencies — all are incredibly high.
+Wi-Fi uses 2.4GHz, 5GHz, and 6GHz frequencies—all are incredibly high.
 As a result, they have much shorter ranges compared to radios.
-That’s not to mention a home Wi-Fi broadcaster has limited power.
+That’s especially true when considering the broadcasting power of Wi-Fi broadcasters is limited by regulations.

 But, regardless of Wi-Fi standards, these bands generally share the following: The higher frequencies (in Hz), the higher the bandwidth (speeds), the shorter the ranges, and the more bandwidth progressively lost over increasing distance.

-Generally, bigger Wi-Fi broadcasters tend to have better ranges than smaller ones.
-Still, it’s impossible to accurately determine the actual content of each because it fluctuates a great deal and depends heavily on the environment.
+Generally, physically larger Wi-Fi broadcasters tend to have better ranges than smaller ones—they use all the allowed broadcasting power and have enough processing power to deliver the most bandwidth at the far end of the signals.
+Still, it’s impossible to accurately determine each’s actual coverage because it fluctuates wildly and depends heavily on the environment.

-• 2.4GHz: This band has the best range, up to 200ft (61m).
-However, this is the most popular band, also used by non-Wi-Fi devices like cordless phones or TV remotes.
+• 2.4GHz: This band has the best range, up to 200 ft (≈ 60 m).
+However, this is the most popular band.
+It’s also used by non-Wi-Fi devices like cordless phones or TV remotes.
 Its real-world speeds suffer severely from interference and other things.
 As a result, for years, this band has been considered a backup, applicable when the range is more important than speed.

-• 5GHz: This band has much faster speeds than the 2.4GHz band but shorter ranges that max out at around 175ft (50m).
+• 5GHz: This band has much faster speeds than the 2.4GHz band but shorter ranges, maxing out at around 150 ft (≈ 45 m).

-• 6GHz(*): This is the latest band available, starting with Wi-Fi 6E.
-It has the same ceiling speed as the 5GHz band but with less interference and overheads.
-As a result, its actual real-world rate is faster.
-However, due to the higher frequency, it has just about 70% of the range, which maxes out at about 130ft (40m).
+• Wi-Fi 6E: The first standard supporting this band where it shares the same ceiling speed as the 5GHz.
+However, thanks to the less interference and overheads, its actual real-world rate is faster.
+In return, due to the higher frequency, it has just about 70% of the range, which maxes out at approximately 115 ft (≈ 35m).

-In real-world usage, chances are your router’s Wi-Fi range is much shorter than you’d like.
-That’s because Wi-Fi signals are sensitive to interferences and obstacles.
+Your router’s Wi-Fi range is always much shorter than the theoretical number mentioned above.
+That’s because Wi-Fi signals are sensitive to interference and obstacles.

-While the Wi-Fi range doesn’t depend on the channel width, the wider a channel, the less stable it might become — it’s more susceptible to interference.
+While the Wi-Fi range doesn’t depend on the channel width, the wider the channel and the higher the frequency, the less stable it becomes.
+It’s more susceptible to interference and obstacles, and its range is more acutely hindered.
+So, within the same standard, more bandwidth generally equals higher fragility.

-The new 6GHz band generally doesn’t suffer from interference other than when you use multiple broadcasters nearby.
-On the other hand, the 2.4GHz and 5GHz have a long list of things that can harm their ranges.
+It’s worth noting that the new 6GHz band generally doesn’t suffer from same-band interference other than when you use multiple broadcasters nearby.
+On the other hand, the 2.4GHz and 5GHz bands have a long list of other non-Wi-Fi applications that can harm their ranges, and there are always many broadcasters in close proximity using these bands when you live in an urban neighborhood.

 • Other 2.4 GHz Wi-Fi broadcasters in the vicinity